 There’s no reason to despair.

-Graded Benefit Life Insurance (GBLI) is one specific type of life insurance that is a common option for those living with rheumatoid arthritis and are unable to qualify for standard, fully-underwritten life insurance.
+Graded Benefit Life Insurance (GBLI) is one specific type of life insurance premiums that is a common option for those living with rheumatoid arthritis and are unable to qualify for standard, fully-underwritten life insurance.

 What is Graded Benefit Life Insurance?

-In essence, a GBLI is life insurance made available to a person who is unable to obtain life insurance the traditional way.
+In essence, a GBLI is life insurance made available to a person who is unable to obtain term life insurance the traditional way.